 Magnificent mountain views from Laguna de los Tres.

-This morning you'll embark on a full-day excursion into Los Glaciares National Park.
+This morning, you'll embark on a full-day excursion into Los Glaciares National Park.
 With several trailheads just outside of town, El Chaltén is the perfect starting point for treks into the Fitz Roy range and offers fantastic opportunities for day hikes.

 Many of these full-day treks can take up to 11 hours, depending on which route you take.
 The hike you'll be embarking on this morning is to Laguna de los Tres.
-The trail leads through an alpine forest, complete with views of Piedras Blancas Glacier, all the way up to the lake.
+The trail leads through an alpine forest, complete with views of Piedras Blancas Glacier all the way up to the lake.
 Laguna de los Tres earned its name because its shores offer panoramic views of three peaks: Fitz Roy, Poincenot, and Torre.

 At the end of the day's hike, you'll descend the mountain and return to your hotel in El Chaltén.

-Day 9: Ice Trekking at Cagliero Glacier
+Day 9: Ice Trek at Cagliero Glacier

 Ice trek across ancient glaciers.